 Students planning to submit an application to the Bachelor of Applied Arts and Sciences degree may apply up to, but no more than, four eligible Penn courses earned through enrollment in Penn non-degree programs toward BAAS degree requirements.
 Non-degree programs include (but are not limited to) Penn Summer Sessions, Penn LPS Online Gateway Program, and Penn LPS Online courses taken individually or as part of a certificate program.

 In order to apply to Penn LPS Online's BAAS program, you need to use Penn’s online application system.
-Watch this video for step-by-step instructions on how to complete the online application:
+If you are applying for a 2025 term of entry, you can start your application in Slate.

 Documents needed